A Note to God: Streaming

 A Note to God was made available to stream worldwide on Netflix on 6 July 2023, followed by its domestic digital release on Vidio on 30 August.

 Leak onto Instagram

 On 2 July 2017, clips of the film were illegally posted onto Syahrini's Instagram story until it was removed by moderators.
 The incident has raised concerns about Indonesian anti-piracy law of films.

 Reception

 Box office

 In Indonesia, A Note to God grossed over 26 billion rupiah.
 The film left theaters by August 2017, making it the year's fifteenth highest-grossing film.

 Critical response

-A Note to God received generally positive reviews from The Jakarta Post.
-However, in a review by Tribun Jabar, A Note to God is not appropriate for children watching it and should not be categorised as a children's film.
+A Note to God received generally positive reviews.
+However, in a review by Republika, A Note to God is not appropriate for children watching it.

 Accolades

 At the 30th Bandung Film Festival, A Note won Best Cinematography.
 The film's other nominations include Citra Award for Best Child Performance, Indonesian Choice Award for Movie of the Year, and an AMI Award (which it won Best Children's Album).